RiseGaming/Takistan-Life-Rules/README.md

 9. May hire PMCs.

 > [!TIP]
-> Whilst Insurgents have access to many dangerous vehicles consideration should be given to RP as this is not a deathmatch server.
+> Whilst Insurgents have access to many dangerous vehicles, consideration should be given to RP as this is not a death-match server.

 ---